If you’ve been following BuiltLean, you know losing fat WITHOUT losing muscle is the path to get lean.

 This method uses body circumference measurements to estimate body fat percentages.
 The U.S. Navy method takes waist, neck, and height circumference for men and hips, neck, and height for women.

 A U.S. Navy Method calculator is available on this website where you can input your measurements on right hand column.
-If you don’t have a cloth measuring tape, you can purchase a MyoTape Body Tape Measure, which I’m using to measure my waist in the picture to the right.
+If you don’t have a cloth measuring tape, you can purchase a MyoTape Body Tape Measure (affiliate link), which I’m using to measure my waist in the picture to the right.

 - Easy to Administer